ando-khachatryan/HiDDeN/README.md

 ## Requirements

-You need Pytorch 1.0 with TorchVision to run this, and matplotlib.
+You need [Pytorch](https://pytorch.org/) 1.0 with TorchVision to run this.
-Python version tested was 3.6 and 3.7, but it should also work with 3.5, maybe with minor changes.
 If you want to use Tensorboard, you need to install TensorboardX and Tensorboard.
 This allows to use a subset of Tensorboard functionality to visualize the training.
 However, this is optional.
-The code has been tested and runs on Ubuntu 16.04 and Windows 10.
+The code has been tested with Python 3.5+ and runs both on Ubuntu 16.04 and Windows 10.

 ## Data